Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Initial Use Cases

 \subsection{Model 1: Self-Similar Scaling}

 Model 1 is the base assumption that all halos are self-similar scalings of observed clusters.
 We use the results of X-COP, the {\it XMM} Cluster Outskirts Project observing 12 $z<0.1$ massive clusters, for the pressure and density profiles \citep[][hereafter G19]{Ghirardini2019}.
 The G19 density profile accounts for almost the entire cosmic abundance of baryons, $f_{\rm b}\equiv \Omega_{\rm b}/\Omega_{\rm M}$, which is expected for massive clusters that are unable to significantly eject baryons via feedback due to their deep potential wells.
 This model is known to be unrealistic for $L^\star$ halos since bright X-ray halos predicted around typical galaxies \citep{white1991} were not observed in {\it ROSAT} data \citep{benson2000}.
-Nonetheless, we use the G19 profiles as the high-mass anchor point for all our models at $M_{200} \sim 10^{15}\;\msolar$.
+Nonetheless, we use the G19 pressure and density profiles as the high-mass anchor point for all our models at $M_{200} \sim 10^{15}\;\msolar$.
+For metallicity, we assume a uniform slope calibrated to groups from \citet{lovisari2019}.
 Model 1 is referred to as the cluster-based ``Self-Similar'' model.